 In both situations, try and avoid braking if possible, and if the caravan snakes, resist the urge to steer in the opposite direction.
 If you can, simply ease off the accelerator and let the car slow down by itself.
 This should ease the problem.

 If you want to make the most of your caravan, then there are a whole host of supplies and accessories available to choose from.
-Of course, we have great selection to browse that can make your caravan holiday run that little bit more smoothly, including lighting, storage solutions, cleaning products, packing pads and blocks, and much more.
+Of course, we have a great selection to browse that can make your caravan holiday run that little bit more smoothly, including lighting, storage solutions, cleaning products, packing pads and blocks, and much more.

 Read more: Drive Away Awning Buying Guide